Tiny-Foxes/Translation-Toolkit/README.md

 ## Features ##

 * **Duplicates checker**: Parse a translation file, and determine whether there are sections or lines that are duplicates.
 If so, the user can also for a new file to be generated without the duplicates.
-* **Changes applier**: Compare a reference file (usually en.ini) with a target file, and sync the target file with the reference file (add new lines, remove deleted ones, and order things like the reference file does it).
+* **File synchronizer**: Compare a reference file (usually en.ini) with a target file, and sync the target file with the reference file (add new lines, remove deleted ones, and order things like the reference file does it).

 ## How to use ##